NVIDIA/aistore/docs/command_line.md

         whether primary, when starting up, should skip waiting for target joins (used only in tests) -standby
-        when starting up, do not try to join cluster - standby and wait for admin request (target-only) -stderrthreshold value
+        when starting up, do not try to join cluster - standby and wait for admin request (target-only) -transient
-        logs at or above this threshold go to stderr -transient
         false: store customized (via config_custom) configuration
         true: runtime only (non-persistent)